-Taxonomy-aligned The Sub-Fund is expected to dedicate at least 5% of the sum of the #1 investments' turnover (including non EU companies) to taxonomy-aligned investments.
+Taxonomy-aligned The Sub-Fund is expected to dedicate at least 5% of its NAV to taxonomy-aligned investments.
 This implies that the data provider is reporting data.
 The taxonomy-aligned revenue trend should be stable or increasing over time.
+Taxonomy-alignment is measured by turnover.

-Other environmental Includes investments that are sustainable as of SFDR article 2 (17) with an environmental objective in economic activites that do not necessairy qualify as environmentally sustainable under the EU Taxonomy.
+Other environmental and Social Includes investments that are sustainable as of SFDR article 2 (17) with an environmental or social objective in economic activites that do not necessary qualify as environmentally sustainable under the EU Taxonomy.
+There is no targeted allocation between "Other environmental" and "Social", but all investments fits at least one of them, explaining the interval 0-10%.